-Keep Things Out in the Open (Part II)
+Keep Your Dating Life Out in the Open (Part 2)

-In other words, if you fear falling (or already have fallen) to sexual temptation, then date out in the open where people can see you.
+In other words, if you fear falling (or already have fallen) to sexual temptation, then don’t date in isolation where where people can’t see you.
 All the time.
 (If you haven’t read that previous edition of Date Night Advice, please do that first.)

 I ended last week’s DNA with this question: “What if you have some intense issues to discuss that might illicit emotions (other than romantic passion) which you don’t want to display in public – emotions like anger, anxiety or sorrow?”